 - The time it takes for each plant to grow and be ready for harvest, is also different.
 Indica needs 8-10 weeks to be ready.
 Sativa’s time is almost double that of Indica at 10-16 weeks.

 Can you tell this is Indica or Sativa?

 - The size of the harvest depends on the size of the plant.
 Indica gives about 1.5 to 2.5 ounces per plant, while Sativa produces 3 ounces to 20 pounds per plant.

 - The classic flavors of the two plants are quite different.
 Indica has a sweet taste, like strawberries, while Sativa’s taste is earthy, like pine.

 - Another way to tell them apart is their strain names.
-Indica is usually referred to as “Kush” and Sativa as “Haze”.
+People usually refer Indica as “Kush” and Sativa as “Haze”.

 - Indica has a sedating and relaxing effect on the body and it’s the one associated with the phrase “getting stoned”.
 Sativa, on the other hand, is known to get you energized and its effects are described as spacey and even hallucinogenic.

-- Both types can relieve symptoms such as pain, nausea, and loss of appetite; however, each one can be used for more symptoms as well.
-Indica is used to treat insomnia and anxiety, and Sativa is used for fatigue, depression, and mood disorders.
+- Both types can relieve symptoms such as pain, nausea, and loss of appetite; and many more.
+For example, Indica is used to treat insomnia and anxiety, and Sativa is used for fatigue, depression, and mood disorders.

 It’s very important to understand these basic differences between Indicas and Sativas.
 The two types differ in many ways and can affect both their recreational and medical use.
 Growers also need to be familiarized with the two types because they tend to blend them, making hybrids with the characteristics they want.
 Hybrids are crosses between an Indica and a Sativa plant, these can have effects, appearance and aroma of either parent plant.